menu

 Demographics

-The percentage of adults in Augusta - Plymouth who are college-educated is close to the national average for all communities of 21.84%: 17.97% of the adults in Augusta - Plymouth have a bachelor's degree or advanced degree.
+In terms of college education, Augusta - Plymouth is nearly on par with the US average for all cities of 21.84%: 17.97% of adults 25 and older in Augusta - Plymouth have a bachelor's degree or advanced degree.

 The per capita income in Augusta - Plymouth in 2022 was $29,516, which is lower middle income relative to Illinois and the nation.
 This equates to an annual income of $118,064 for a family of four.
 However, Augusta - Plymouth contains both very wealthy and poor people as well.